rwaldura/bb-weather/README.md

 [BeagleBone Wireless](https://beagleboard.org/black-wireless).
 Otherwise, here's what I did:

-1. Find a USB Wifi adapter that is compatible.
-Still looking...
+1. Find a Wifi adapter that is compatible.
+After trying out 3 different USB adapters, I finally located and bought a WL1835MOD cape off eBay.
+1. Craft and compile a custom device tree to support this cape, plus the layer used by Bonescript.
+Find it in the `sys` directory.
+1. Edit `/boot/uEnv.txt` to load this custom device tree, plus associated random patches to get things to work right.
+Under `sys` also.
 1. Disable `wpa_supplicant` by editing `/lib/systemd/system/wpa_supplicant.service`. `systemctl disable` doesn't do it for me.
 1. Edit `/etc/network/interfaces` and add: